 - Today, the zoo is home to more than 1100 animals representing nearly 200 species from all over the world, including those which are threatened with extinction.
 Last year, it had over 470 000 visitors.

 With a wide variety of both native and exotic animals, there is something for everyone.
-Here is the list of 10 animals at the Gdańsk Zoo that I found very cute.
+Here are my top 10 cutest animals at the Gdańsk Zoo.

 The red-eyed treefrog (Agalychnis callidryas), in nature, lives in lowland rainforests and surrounding hills, particularly in areas close to rivers, and can be found throughout most of Central America, as far north as southern Mexico.